joelbm24/edi/README.txt

-edi is a go implementation of the ED editor
+edi is a Go implementation of the ED editor

 edi (pronounced "eddy") stands for ED Improved